csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

 exercise is to _reduce_ the amount of classes in our CSS, it seems a little counter-productive.

-The obvious solution to this problem is <i>silent classes</i>.
+The obvious solution to this particular problem is <i>silent classes</i>.
 Instead of:

     .foo,
     .x-foo {